luizpericolo/styleguide/board-team/README.md

 # Single responsibility principle

 We strongly believe on SRP.
-That means that we avoid to have fat models, specially when the models are doing way more than being simple models.
+That means that we should avoid having fat models, specially when the models are doing way more than being simple models.
 That also means that we don't stick all the business logic on the models.
-We use serializers for validations, models for data integrity and retrieve data, and other classes to do the rest.
+We use serializers for validations, models for data integrity and retrieval and other classes to do the rest.

 ```py
 # it works